Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/Manual Customization.md

 ## Custom Fonts and Icons

-We are going to use the following fonts and icons, so it's best to install it now.
+We are going to use the following fonts and icons, so it's best to install them now.

 - **Primary Fonts**: `ttf-jetbrains-mono-nerd ttf-noto-nerd noto-fonts-cjk ttf-opensans noto-fonts otf-apple-fonts`
 - **Primary Icons**: `papirus-icon-theme papirus-folders-catppuccin-git`